Local Privacy, Data Processing Inequalities, and Statistical Minimax Rates: Comparison to related work

 \subsection{Sample versus population estimation}

-The standard definition of differential privacy, due to \citet{DworkMcNiSm06}, is somewhat less restrictive than the local privacy considered here.
+The standard definition of differential privacy, due to \citet{DworkMcNiSm06}, is somewhat less restrictive than the local privacy formulation considered here.
 In particular, a conditional distribution $\channel$ with output space $\channeldomain$ is $\diffp$-differentially private if

 where $\dham$ denotes the Hamming distance between sets.
-Local privacy as previously defined~\eqref{eqn:local-privacy}, and studied by~\citet{Warner65,EvfimievskiGeSr03} and others, is more stringent.

 Several researchers have considered quantities similar to our minimax criteria under local~\eqref{eqn:local-privacy-simple} or non-local~\eqref{eqn:differential-privacy} differential privacy~\cite{BeimelNiOm08,HardtTa10,HallRiWa11,De12}.
-However, the objective has been substantially different from ours: instead of bounding errors based on population-based quantities, they provide bounds in which the data are assumed to be held fixed.
-More precisely, let $\optvar : \statdomain^n \to \optdomain$ denote an estimator, and let $\optvar(\statsample_{1:n})$ be a sample quantity based on $\statsample_1, \ldots, \statsample_n$.
+However, the objective has often been quite different from ours: instead of bounding errors based on population-based quantities, they provide bounds in which the data are assumed to be held fixed.
+More precisely, let $\optvar : \statdomain^n \to \optdomain$ denote an estimator, and let $\optvar(\statsample_{1:n})$ be a sample quantity based on $\statsample_{1:n}$.
 Prior work is based on \emph{conditional minimax} risks of the form

 where $\what{\optvar}$ is drawn according to $\channel(\cdot \mid \statsample_{1:\numobs})$, the infimum is taken over all $\diffp$-differentially private channels $\channel$, and the supremum is taken over all possible samples of size $n$.
-Note that the only randomness in this conditional minimax risk is provided by the channel; the data are held fixed, so there is no randomness from an underlying data-generating distribution.
-A partial list of papers that use definitions of this type include~\citet[Section 2.4]{BeimelNiOm08}, \citet[Definition 2.4 in the full paper]{HardtTa10}, \citet[Section 3]{HallRiWa11}, and \citet{De12}.
+The only randomness in this conditional minimax risk is provided by the channel; the data are held fixed, so there is no randomness from an underlying population distribution.
+A partial list of papers that use definitions of this type include~\citet[Section 2.4]{BeimelNiOm08}, \citet[Definition 2.4]{HardtTa10}, \citet[Section 3]{HallRiWa11}, and \citet{De12}.